-The ND Computer Service Center is a fee-for-service repair facility available to Notre Dame faculty, staff and students.
-The Service Center is an authorized provider for warranty repairs on Apple, Dell, and Lenovo computers.
-It also can provide non-warranty service on these and other computer brands as well as most HP monochrome laser printers.
-The Service Center offers competitive pricing, as well as quality service and faster turnaround time.
-It also offers computer rentals, so you can arrange to rent a laptop while your computer is being repaired.
-For information, go to: <a href="https://ntreasorter.com/ntreasor
+The OIT Help Desk also serves as a drop off and pick-up point for students with computers that need to be repaired.
+As an added convenience, the ND Computer Service Center is a fee-for-service repair facility available to students, faculty and staff.
+It is an authorized provider for warranty repairs on Apple, Dell and Lenovo computers.
+The Service Center can provide non-warranty service on these and other computer brands, as well as most HP monochrome laser printers.
+Students can also arrange to rent a laptop if their computer is being repaired.
+For information, go to: ntrda.me/computerservicecenter.

-Small, portable devices such as cameras, audio recorders, and microphones can be checked out for academic use from the OIT facility at 115 DeBartolo Hall.
-For details, visit: ntrda.me/AVrental.
+For classroom presentations or projects, students can check out a variety of small portable devices (cameras, audio recorders, microphones, etc.) at the OIT Help Desk.
+For details, visit: ntrda.me/avrental.